-- Orders Created by Warehouse: will trigger each time an order is created by a warehouse user
+- Orders Created by Warehouse: Triggers each time an order is created by a warehouse user

-- FTP Order Import Failed: will trigger each time an order import fails
+- FTP Order Import Failed: Triggers each time an order import fails

 - Under the 'Email Recipients' column, enter the email addresses in the relevant field for each event you would like your customer to receive a notification for.
 If using multiple recipients for one event, separate them with semicolons.